 Note:

-You will assume the role of the point-in-time count coordinator responsible for ensuring all areas in your community are canvassed and managing volunteers.
-Your initial responsibilities include creating assignment areas that volunteers will be assigned to and deployment sites where they will report to.
+You will assume the role of the point-in-time count coordinator who is responsible for ensuring that all areas in your community are canvassed and for managing volunteers.
+Your initial responsibilities include creating deployment sites where volunteers will report to and volunteer assignment areas.
+After you create these areas, volunteers will have the ability to choose which area they wish to work in.

-1. Sign in to your ArcGIS Organization and browse to the Point-in-Time Count Volunteer Manager.
+- Sign in to your ArcGIS organization and browse to the Point-in-Time Count Volunteer Manager app.

-4. Complete the feature details and click Create.
+- Complete the feature details and click Create.
+Repeat these steps to add additional deployment sites.

-5. Click Assignment Areas in the layer list and draw a new assignment area on the map.
+- Click the Draw a polygon tool and draw a new assignment area on the map.

-7. Repeat the process above for all deployment sites and assignment areas to cover your community.
+- Repeat the process for additional assignment areas to cover your community.

 Now that areas have been created, volunteers will have the ability to choose which area they wish to work in.